2003scape/rscsundae/doc/features.md

 * Quest list is broken on 204.
 * NPC clipping: sir vyvin escapes his tower
 * NPC clipping: thurgo walks diagonally past logs into an inaccessible area
-* Script should be immediately cancelled if it's waiting on a menu and the player walks.

 Content
 -------